Epistles: Ephesians 5:8-14 – The Call to Example in Christ

 Introduction: All of us set goals for ourselves whether they are short-range ones or long-range ones.
 Of course, this is not always done consciously or even planned out in detail, but nevertheless we are headed somewhere.

 Believers don’t have to live with a foggy notion of what is right and wrong.
 The Christian love-ethic goes far beyond universal basic moral prohibitions against such behaviors as stealing, adultery and murder.
 The Christian community has been blessed with the light of revelation in the written Word and by example (vv.
-1-7)!
+1-7).
 This is why the apostle Paul reminds believers not to be conformed to the pattern of this world (Romans 12:2).
-There is a difference between good and evil like that of light and darkness (Ephesians 5:8-14), just as there is a marked difference between living spiritually and living carnally — or as Paul describes it, between wisdom and foolishness (vv.
-15-20).
+There is a difference between good and evil like that of light and darkness (Ephesians 5:8-14), just as there is a marked difference between living spiritually and living carnally.

 Questions for Bible study